Current Exhibition · Gstaad, Switzerland

 Nina Pinault: Last question.
 What makes a work stay?

 "I have had that painting for fifty-eight years.
 I still don't know what it means.
-But I know I can't be in a room without it." — Agnes Gund on her 1967 Rothko
+But I know I can't be in a room without it." — Agnes Gund on her 1967 Rothko, No. 15 (Two Greens and Red Stripe)

 Selected Excerpts